 where $K_i$ are the one-forms dual to $\partial_{\phi_i}$.
 We can then analytically continue the real Lorentzian solution (which is extremal in the absence of closed time-like curves) to a complex non-extremal Euclidean saddle, whose on-shell action can be computed by the formula \eqref{localization_formula} without explicit knowledge of the metric and fields.
 The charges $Q_I$, $J_i$ then become complex, and so does the entropy which we will now denote as $\cS$.
 We refer the reverse procedure of going back to the real Lorentzian solution as ``taking the BPS limit".

 The quantum statistical relation \cite{Gibbons:1976ue,Papadimitriou:2005ii} expresses the on-shell action of the non-extremal Euclidean saddle in terms of the Gibbs free energy:

 Here $\Pot^I$ and $\Omega_i$ are chemical potentials, and $\Pot^I$ matches $\Pot_{\cD_{\wb a}}^I$ for the horizon $\cD_{\wb a}$, with $V^{\wb a}=(1,0,0)$.
-Regardless of extremality, supersymmetry imposes a constraint among the (generically complex) conserved charges and the chemical potentials evaluated at the BPS limit,
+Regardless of extremality, supersymmetry imposes a constraint among the (generically complex) conserved charges and the chemical potentials evaluated in the BPS limit,

 where unlike the derivation in \cite{Cabo-Bizet:2018ehj} we have set the right-hand-side equal to the Casimir energy, see \cite{Ntokos:2021duk,Papadimitriou:2017kzw} for more details.
 Since we are assuming that the gauge field have Dirichlet boundary conditions, the boundary contribution $\cB$ to the on-shell action is proportional to the Casimir energy, or more precisely\footnote{Note that a priory $\beta E_{\text{Casimir}}$ is a scheme dependent object.
 In supersymmetric cases there is a preferred scheme that relates this object to the supersymmetric Casimir energy, however there are subtleties that we summarize in \cref{app:renormalization}.
 The important point is that $\widehat{\mathcal{I}}$ has the expected thermodynamic properties on all known solutions.}